MARQUEZ93/wheelchair/README.md

 - **Show Notifications**: Toggle to turn notifications On or Off.
 - **Ring Color**: Pick a color using the Color Picker.
 - **Ring Width**: Adjust the width using a Slider.
+- **Min/Max Temperature Display**: Option to display daily minimum and maximum temperature readings.
+- **Ring Width**: Choose to display battery life in days remaining instead of a percentage.

 ## Origin